syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 ![ASP.NET MVC Ribbon Control with Items Orientation](./images/ribbon-orientation.jpg)

-N> When the orientation is set to `Row`, a group can have maximum of three collections in which each collection inside a group can contain any number of items.
+> When the orientation is set to `Row`, a group can have maximum of three collections in which each collection inside a group can contain any number of items.
 When the orientation is set to `Column`, a group can have any number of collections, but each collection inside a group can have either a single large-sized item or three medium/small-sized items.
 If two large-sized items are specified, then it will automatically be converted into two medium/small-sized items.
 ### Defining group header